ExaScience/elprep/README.md

 		go get github.com/exascience/elprep

-This downloads the elPrep Go source code.

-In the Go source folder, issue the following command:

-		go install

-This creates the elprep binary in your configure Go home folder, for example ~/go/bin/elprep.
+This downloads the elPrep Go source code, and creates the elprep binary in your configured Go home folder, for example ~/go/bin/elprep.
 See the [GOPATH](https://golang.org/cmd/go/#hdr-GOPATH_environment_variable) variable for your Go home folder.

 Add the binary to your path, for example: